openaustralia/newsletter/CONTRIBUTING.md

 We use pull requests to manage the production of the newsletter so you'll be notified when it's included.

-We love to hear about:
+The readers of our newsletter love to hear about:

 * Great civic tech projects
 * Exciting features on those projects